stepanataccolade/docsv2/sources/pipelines/resources.md

 ```
 name: string
 ```
-*Required* This is the name of the resource.
+This is the name of the resource.
 Keep it short but explanatory as this is used as a reference in jobs

 ```
 type: string
 ```
-*Required* This defines the type of resource.
+This defines the type of resource.
 In this case *syncRepo*.
 This cannot be changed once set.

 ```
 integration: string
 ```
-*Required* This defines the integration that we are using to connect to the repo.
+This defines the integration that we are using to connect to the repo.
 Shippable supports multiple types of git repository providers and they can be defined as integrations[learn more](#integration)).
 We support the following types of repository providers